Editor’s note: This article was updated on Feb. 26, 2020.

 It’s not exactly free, but the SnowPass comes close.

-The SnowPass program, coordinated by the Canadian Ski Council, gives all Canadian kids in grade 4 and 5 an opportunity to get three days on each participating slope, all for only $29.95.
+The SnowPass program, coordinated by the Canadian Ski Council, gives all Canadian kids in grade 4 and 5 an opportunity to get two days on each participating slope, all for only $29.95.
 More than 150 ski areas across Canada are part of the SnowPass program.

 All kids like to slide on snow.
 Its one of the most basic sources of pleasure in the winter, besides carving turns on the ice.